acoustic-content-samples/sample-custom-workflows-using-webhooks/check-expire-content/README.md

 ## Going further

 As already mentioned, this example could be adapted to create any other kind of notification, or to apply any other type of time-based check or expiry.
 The example also shows how to update items in WCH based on an custom workflow.
-This could be used in many other ways, such as to translate WCH content items in a Translation Management Service (TMS) and the push the translations back into WCH.
+This could be used in many other ways, such as to translate WCH content items in a Translation Management System (TMS) and the push the translations back into WCH.

 ## Go back to see all the custom workflow using webhooks tutorials